 The primary content emphasis for this course pertains to the study of United States history from Reconstruction to the present day.
 Students will be exposed to the historical, geographic, political, economic and sociological events which influenced the development of the United States and the resulting impact on world history.
-So that students can clearly see the relationship between cause and effect in historical events, students should have the opportunity to review those fundamental ideas and events which occurred before the end of Reconstruction.
+Students should have the opportunity to review those fundamental ideas and events which occurred before the end of Reconstruction.